-- 40,000 women will die from breast cancer
+- Over 48,530 women in the United States will die from breast cancer.

 Breast Cancer Incidence (Frequency)